martindkaz/email-reader/DOCLING.md

 - ?
 PictureDescriptionApiOptions

-- nonVLM vs localVLM better at tables edge cases
+- nonVLM  better at tables edge cases
 - nonVLM truncates/failsFull annotations, no warnings
+    - ? and VLM